toliboff/Conference/README.md

 # Conference Website

 > Meetups and professional conferences have grown into every possible industry around the world.
 The Internet makes it much easier for people to connect and attend these conferences.
+>
-The goal of a conference website is two-fold:
+>The goal of a conference website is two-fold:
+>1.
 Inform & spread awareness
+>2.
 Capture ticket sales

 ## Built With